BenCapper/Pagure-to-Gitlab/README.md

 Pagure example: https://pagure.io/pagure-to-gitlab/issues <br>
 Gitlab example: https://gitlab.com/BenCapper/pagure-to-gitlab/-/issues

-This script takes issue data from a specified Pagure.io project and uses it to create issues in a Gitlab project.
+This script takes issue data from a specified Pagure.io project and uses it to replicate the issues in a Gitlab project.

 The Gitlab project must be a fresh project with no prior issues created.